-For the next school year, we've pushed for a significant change and had it written into the IEP:
+For the next school year, we pushed for significant changes and had these changes written into the IEP:

-Against our advice, the school has set the reading goal unrealistically high.
-Apparently, they are optimistic!
+Against our advice, the school set the reading goal unrealistically high.
+Apparently, they are optimists!

 We Requested ESY

-We wanted our son to get some reading help over the summer to try to reach this goal.
+We wanted our son to get some reading help over the summer to help him reach this goal.
 The school district said summer school did not meet our son's needs.

 I started researching Extended School Year (ESY) regulations.

-Before our third and final IEP meeting of the season, we wrote twice via email and requested the school add Extended School Year (ESY) services to the agenda.
+Before our third and final IEP meeting of the season, we wrote twice via email and requested the IEP team add Extended School Year (ESY) services to the agenda.

 The emailed reply was: "Yes, I will add ESY.
 However, I believe we would all agree that ESY does not meet Alex's needs.
 It is generally offered to the DD and DLP students, not resource students."